octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 - They are public
 - There is no _double-spending_, meaning that you cannot spend the same coins twice.

-To create a distributed currency without a central authority, Satoshi Nakamoto had to solve the double-spending problem **in a distributed environment** which is no easy task as we will see in the next chapters.
+To create a distributed currency without a central authority, Satoshi Nakamoto had to solve the double-spending problem **in a distributed environment** which was no easy task as we will see in the next chapters.

 ## References
 [1] https://en.wikipedia.org/wiki/Distributed_ledger